 The Company evaluates its long-lived assets, including property, equipment and intangible assets (other than goodwill) for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 We determine whether the carrying value of an asset or asset group is recoverable, based on comparisons to undiscounted expected future cash flows the asset or asset group is expected to generate.
 If an asset is not recoverable, we record an impairment loss equal to the amount by which the carrying value of the asset exceeds its fair value.
-We primarily use the income valuation approach to determine the fair value of our long lived and intangible assets.
-During the three months ended June 30, 2020, we recorded \$0.3 million in impairment charges related to right-of-use assets and leasehold improvements directly resulting from the restructuring activities.
 During the twelve months ended March 31, 2022, approximately \$0.9 million of previously capitalized software development costs was charged to cost of sales due to the expected modification of a contract with a customer.
 See discussion on contract fulfillment costs for further details.
-During the fiscal years ended March 31, 2022 and 2021, there was no additional impairment to our long-lived and intangible assets.
+During the fiscal years ended March 31, 2023 and 2022, there was no additional impairment to our long-lived and intangible assets.